lread/sci-test/README.md

 Next up:

-- load and run a test from a file
 - load and run tests from files
 - include a dummy library in native image to test against
 - update tests to hit dummy library